The basics of a worry-free mortgage loan

 You have found the home you want and are this close to becoming a homeowner!
 To do so you certainly need to take out a mortgage loan.
 In order to calculate the amount you will borrow, you need to know the purchase price of the property, the remuneration you will have to pay to the real estate broker (if applicable), and the amount of your down payment.
 In addition, if the mortgage is for the purchase of a house or other residential property, the broker’s remuneration will be paid by the lender who extends the loan!

-You want more information on the steps to obtain a mortgage loan with the help of a mortgage broker (or a real estate broker who is also authorized to work in mortgage brokerage field)?
+You want to learn more on the steps of purchasing of a property?
 The OACIQ designed for you the Buyer’s Guide, a quick reference guide containing a wealth of useful information for your transaction.

 You may also contact the Info OACIQ agents with additional questions.